kablamo/mvp.kablamo.org/page/basics/perl/index.markdown

 #### Philosophy

-Many languages limit expressiveness and power in an effort to be safe and curb bad choices by developers.
-The Perl way is to empower developers to make their own decisions about whats right or wrong.
+Some languages limit expressiveness and power in an effort to be safe and curb bad choices by developers and there is something to be said for that.
+Perl empowers developers to make their own decisions about what is right for them.

 Some common sayings in the Perl community: